 Blue Rocks complete sweep of Lynchburg Hillcats

-Max Gun will be on the air beginning at 6:50 p.m. on TuneIn Radio and Radio434.
+Max Gun will be on the air at 6:20 p.m. with the Hillcats pre-game show on TuneIn Radio and the Radio434 App.